The Hub Celebrating inspiring moms—and AU students and grads

 How flexible online learning allowed these moms to balance work, studies, family life, and more!

 Balancing family, studies, and career requires a good support system—and often a few tradeoffs and sacrifices along the way.
-That’s why so many students turn to Athabasca University (AU), so they can study at their own pace as life and family demands allow.
+That’s why so many students turn to Athabasca University (AU) so they can study at their own pace.

 But don’t take our word for it.
 Through our Transforming Lives series, dozens of students and alumni have shared their stories about their education journey with AU.
-Many of these inspiring individuals are mothers, whose hard work and sacrifice are worthy of celebration.
+Nearly 70% of AU students are women, many of whom are mothers.

-So for Mother’s Day, we’re sharing the stories of 5 moms who worked hard to transform their lives through open, online education.
+So for Mother’s Day, we’re sharing the stories of five moms who worked hard to transform their lives through open, online education.

 Marketing.
 Maternity leave.
 Mom.